 My sister-in-law quipped, “Those dressers sell for a thousand bucks.”
 Sure enough, the price tag on the chest of drawers read $1,190 or $1,250 and even $2100!
 “The dents, chips and cracks make them more valuable than something brand new,” Pandora explained.
 “They’re not old, they’re vintage!”

-When Pandora wasn’t looking, Lori and I bought her a gift—a simple old handkerchief—it was $20!
+When Pandora wasn’t looking, Lori and I bought her a gift—a simple old handkerchief—that was $20!

 Ashwell says, “I pride myself on continuing to sell products that gather memories and have the quality and aesthetics to become heirlooms.”